Finding Derivative Functions and Values Using the definition... | Channels for Pearson+

 Power Rule for Derivatives

-The power rule is a basic derivative rule used to find the derivative of functions in the form of x^n.
-It states that if f(x) = x^n, then f'(x) = n*x^(n-1).
-This rule simplifies the process of finding derivatives for polynomial functions, such as f(x) = 4 - x², where the derivative is calculated using this rule.
+The power rule is a basic derivative rule used to find the derivative of functions in the form of f(x) = x^n.
+According to the power rule, the derivative is f'(x) = n*x^(n-1).
+This rule simplifies the process of finding derivatives for polynomial functions, including rational functions like g(t) = 1/t².

 Recommended video: